Tessaratomidae: As food

 The edible stink bug Encosternum delegorguei is consumed as human food in Zimbabwe and among the Venda people of South Africa.
 The insects are light green in color and quite large, averaging at 25 mm in length.
 They are most widely known in South Africa as "thongolifha", though they are also known as "tsonônô".
 In Zimbabwe, they are known as "harurwa" or "harugwa".

 Encosternum delegorguei are collected just before dawn when they are least active and are easier to catch.
 They are caught carefully, taking care not to kill them.
 The chemicals released by the bugs can often stain the hands of collectors orange if they collect them barehanded.
-The bugs which died during collection are carefully separated from live bugs.
+The bugs which die during collection are carefully separated from live bugs.
 This is because the chemicals stored in the stink glands are unpalatable - being extremely bitter.
 As dead bugs can not release the remaining chemicals in their bodies, they are deemed unsuitable for consumption and discarded.
 The remaining live bugs are placed in a bucket with a small amount of warm water.
 This is then carefully agitated so as to make them release all their defense chemicals in alarm.
 This is repeated several more times until their stink glands are drained.

 The live bugs with their now empty stink glands are then boiled in water.
 Further sorting is done afterwards.
 Dead bugs which died before they could release all their chemicals can be distinguished from the 'clean' bugs by their blackened abdomens after boiling.
 These are also rejected.
 The remaining bugs are then dried under the sun.

 In cases where the bugs were collected dead, another method is used to remove the chemicals.
 The bugs are beheaded and carefully squeezed so chemicals in their stink glands flow out the severed neck.
 The liquids secreted are then wiped off and the bugs boiled and sun-dried like the previous procedure.

 After removing the wings, the dried bugs can be eaten as is, fried with a little salt, or cooked with a type of porridge called pap.
 They are believed to be a good source of protein.

 Diminishing harvests of E. delegorguei has been a cause for concern in recent years.
 It may be due to the decline in the number of available food plants which are being harvested locally for firewood.
 Studies are being done in South Africa for ways to ensure sustainable harvests of E. delegorguei, as well as for the possibilities of rearing them in captivity for human consumption.

 In Thailand (where a total of 81 insect species are reportedly eaten), large tessaratomids of the genera Pygoplatys and Tessaratoma (T. papillosa and T. javanica) are eaten.

 In Laos, Tessaratoma quadrata, locally known as "mien kieng" are also eaten.
 The same species is also eaten among the Galo people of Northeast India where they are known as "tari".
 Only adults are consumed.
 The wings are removed and the bugs eaten raw or cooked into chutney.